jrobind/thefrontendcoach.com/src/posts/knowing-when-you're-ready-to-apply-for-positions.md

 Personally, I wouldn’t lose too much sleep over this one.
 As you can see there are plenty of jobs that look for JavaScript proficiency in general, rather than tied to a specific framework.

 If you’ve got the basics nailed down, then by all means have a play with a framework that takes your fancy.
 Build a small project to show you can pick up some new tech and make something productive.
 Ultimately, you’re applying for junior developer positions so there **shouldn’t be too much expectation on you to know a wide range of frameworks**.
 Employers should be hiring junior developers with the expectation that you will have little to no commercial experience with JavaScript frameworks/libraries.

+### An understanding of web accessibility

+Thankfully, more companies are now taking the accessibility of their websites more seriously.
+Inaccessible websites shouldn't just be the responsibility of designers.
+As front-end developers, it is important that we take web accessibility seriously and with the growing complexity of the front-end landscape sometimes accessibility get's left behind.

+You don't need to be an expert, but showing an **understanding and appreciation** for web accessibility will certainly help once you start applying for positions.
+The chances are high that you'll be asked a question on this in an interview too.

 ### Some experience with build tools, task runners, and preprocessors